artob/ar.to/2010/08/red-blood-white-snow.md

 > the trumpets of victory sound!"
 But the seeds of doubt had been sown.

 The official Red Army propaganda account of the Winter War indeed claimed only some 40,000 Soviet casualties.
-All the way until 1988, the official Soviet history even maintained that the Finns were the ones who had started the war -- that's a lesson in police state history right there.
+All the way up until 1988, the official version of Soviet history even maintained that the Finns were the ones who had started the war -- there's a lesson in police state history right there.
 Khrushchev wrote further:

 > All of us -- and Stalin first and foremost -- sensed in our victory a
 > defeat by the Finns.
 It was a dangerous defeat because it encouraged our